 Travel Shop Girl: When I first started cruising, I was deeply concerned about seasickness.
 Would I get sick?
 How would I take care of it, etc. That’s when I discovered the acupressure bands that are currently on the market.
 Can you explain how acupressure bands and Queasy Beads work?

-Carole from Queasy Beads: Acupressure bands work by applying light pressure to the acupressure points (for nausea relief) on our inner wrists.
+Carole from Queasy Beads: Acupressure bands work by applying light pressure to the acupressure points (for nausea relief) on our inner wrists similar to Acupuncture ear seeds.
 When pressure is applied to these points, the central nervous system is activated, sending signals to the brain to release neurotransmitters that block the chemicals responsible for the feeling of nausea.

 TSG: How did the idea of Queasy Beads come about?

 QB: I had suffered with migraine headaches for much of my adult life.
 With my migraines always came nausea.
 About 7 years ago, I decided to try acupressure wristbands for my migraine nausea and they worked.
 I wore them every time I had a migraine, but soon grew tired of how ugly they looked.
 I hated wearing them out in public!

 So, I researched how acupressure wristbands worked and knew if I put my mind to it, I could design a stylish pair that I could wear anywhere.
 I decided to use beads because I have always loved beaded bracelets and had quite a few left over from my fashion design college days.
 I used the wood beads because of their natural colors which were neutral enough to match anything I wore.
 The best part was, they worked just as well, if not better, than the acupressure wristbands.
 My beaded bracelets were very comfortable to wear and never stretched out.
 To this day, I can still wear the original pair I designed and they work great!